Before going to the tennis rules, let’s have a quick recap on the game of tennis.

 |Start/ No Point||Love (0)|

 But if the score comes to 40-40, this point of equality is called “Deuce”.
-At deuce, a two points lead is a must to win the game.
-The next point of deuce is “Advantage”.
+At “deuce”, a two-point lead is a must to win the game.
+The next point of the deuce is “Advantage”.
 If a player wins the next point after getting the advantage, wins the game.
-But, if the opponent player wins that point, the game again comes to “Deuce”.
+But, if the opponent player wins that point, the game again comes to a “Deuce”.
 The game continues in this fashion till any of the players gets the two points lead to conclude the game.

 When there is a game of equality at 6-6, the situation of tie-break arrives.
 The player wins the tie-break game and wins the set at 7-6.

 In a tie-break game, the points are “0”, “1”, “2”, and so on.
-The player who first reaches 7 points with a 2 points lead, wins the game and the set.
-The game may go beyond 7 points if the 2 points lead is not achieved.
+The player who first reaches 7 points with a 2-point lead, wins the game and the set.
+The game may go beyond 7 points if the 2-point lead is not achieved.